-You are hereby notified that the annual meeting of shareholders of Unitil Corporation will be held at the office of the Company, 6 Liberty Lane West, Hampton, New Hampshire, on Thursday, April 17, 2008, at 10:30 A.M., for the following purposes:
+The Annual Meeting of Shareholders of Unitil Corporation (the "Company") will be held at the office of the Company, 6 Liberty Lane West, Hampton, New Hampshire, on Thursday, April 16, 2009 at 10:30 A.M. for the following purposes:

-- 1. To elect five Directors. - 2.
-To act on such other matters as may properly come before the meeting and any adjournments thereof.
+- 1. To elect three Directors of the Company, each to serve a three-year term. - 2.
+To transact any other business as may properly be brought before the annual meeting.